 7. Wait a second!
 I can sanitize my air?
 Like a kitchen counter?

 Yes, kind of!
-Our TotalClean® collection features a 5-in-1 filtration process that can kill and capture airborne allergens hiding in your air.
-And unlike other air purifiers, they sanitize your air too thanks to UV-C technology and True HEPA filtration that kill and capture 99.9% of bacteria, virus, mold, and fungus* (mind-explosion emoji!).
+Our TotalClean® collection features a 5-in-1 filtration process that can reduce airborne allergens hiding in your air.
+And unlike other air purifiers, they sanitize your air too thanks to UV-C technology and True HEPA filtration that reduce of bacteria, virus, mold, and fungus* (mind-explosion emoji!).

 8. Your cozy night in could be causing more harm than good.